creativecommons/legaldb/README.md

   option to receive credit.
 - When a given entry is ready to be published, set the value of the "Publish" column to "Publish" for it.
 Otherwise leave it blank or set it to "N".
-- The Sheet ID is `1Z9IcBgdDYoeZw0Xx573ZMp5JcJDCNhOUHrj0guU9byo`
+- The Sheet ID is `1Z9IcBgdDYoeZw0Xx573ZMp5JcJDCNhOUHrj0guU9byo`.
+If this changes, update the `SHEET_ID` in `./scripts/overwrite-data.sh`.

 [primarysheet]: https://docs.google.com/spreadsheets/d/1Z9IcBgdDYoeZw0Xx573ZMp5JcJDCNhOUHrj0guU9byo/edit#